Highlights of the Program

 - Underlining the need for precise measurement to ensure regulatory compliance and accurate tax credit claims by emitters

-- Presenting insights on robust monitoring systems and transparent allocation protocols that maintain integrity and accountability
+- Insights on robust monitoring systems and transparent allocation protocols that maintain integrity and accountability

 Q&A SESSION ON ADDRESSING CO₂ ALLOCATION ISSUES IN CCS PIPELINE OPERATIONS